Vonage/vivid/common/fontier/readme.md

 If the `JS/TS` approach is taken, do as in the following example:

 ```
-import { prepareFont } from 'common/fontier/vvd-fontier.js';
+import { prepareFonts } from 'common/fontier/vvd-fontier.js';
 ...
-prepareFont().then(() => {
+prepareFonts().then(() => {
 	//	do some actions, that you'd defer until fonts are ready
 });
 ```

-> Note: this approach won't block site's contents rendering, so you'll most likely experience Flash Of Unstyled Content behaviour unless employing some kind of loading vilon on start up.
+> Note: this approach won't block site's contents rendering, so you'll most likely experience FOUC behaviour unless employing some kind of loading vilon on start up.